 • A year ago, a Chinese company, Sinovel Wind Group, was convicted in a federal court in Wisconsin of stealing technology —the electronic brains that run wind turbines — from its American partner, AMSC, formerly known as American Superconductor Inc.

-According to a 2017 report by the United States Trade Representative, Chinese theft of American intellectual property currently costs between $225 billion and $600 billion annually.
+According to a 2017 report by the United States Trade Representative, China intellectual property theft currently costs between $225 billion and $600 billion annually.

-How do I protect myself from Intellectual Property Theft in China?
+How do I protect myself from China Intellectual Property Theft?

-If you have concerns about losing the intellectual rights to your manufactured product by theft in China, there are a few steps that you can take to secure your product rights.
+If you have concerns about China intellectual property theft, there are a few steps that you can take to secure your product rights.
 It should be noted that you should consider doing all of the following suggestions BEFORE you begin manufacturing in China:

 - Engage legal counsel that has knowledge of patent law in the US & China.